 The Infectious Diseases Fellowship Program at UT Southwestern Medical Center provides world-class, comprehensive training in the clinical management of infectious diseases and research.
 Since its inception in 1957, the program has maintained a rich tradition of training clinical and scientific thought leaders in the field of ID.

-Our Chief of Infectious Diseases, Trish M. Perl, M.D., M.Sc., is a nationally recognized leader in health care epidemiology and infectious diseases who is committed to maintaining and expanding our program’s tradition of excellence.
+Our Chief of Infectious Diseases and Geographic Medicine, Trish M. Perl, M.D., M.Sc., is a nationally recognized leader in health care epidemiology and infectious diseases who is committed to maintaining and expanding our program’s tradition of excellence.

 The strengths of our program are built on three core principles: